GregoryToniolo/Matrix/README.md

 ## Extra
 - to use only vec2-4 and mat2-4 types define MATRIX_EMBEDDED before including the header file in your C/C++ program.
+- As of now it is heavily advised not to use M x N matrix type because the code requires a near total rewrite for memory safety and ease of use.

 ## Installation